gmnprada/wanbioner/docs/README.md

 |  PITM_ADD           |         0x05          |
 |  PITM_DEL           |         0x06          |

-8 Bytes BIGUINT64LE Timestamp of the date now is assigned by the loop
+8 Bytes BIGUINT64LE Timestamp of the date now is assigned by the loop of opcode every audit step

 ### π-tm Time Message Structure,